heartmanlucob08/Plant_Species_Image_Classification/README.md

 ### 2. Which plant species were most commonly misclassified and why?

-The plant species that were most commonly misclassified were usually the ones that looked similar to each other in terms of leaf shape, flower color, or overall appearance.
-Since many of the plants in this project are coastal plants, some of them share close visual features.
-Because of this, the model sometimes confused one species with another, especially when the image quality, angle, or background was not clear.
+The species that were most commonly misclassified were Sophora tomentosa and Vigna marina.
+Based on my testing, when I used an image where the leaf part was cut and only the flower was clearly shown, the model predicted Sophora tomentosa instead of Vigna marina.
+I think this happened because the model focused more on the flower that was visible in the picture.
+Since the image did not show the full plant features, especially the leaves, the model got confused between the two species.

 ### 3. How did changing the epochs, batch size, or learning rate affect the training results?